gauravnainwal420/.tmux/README.md

 file.

-Please refer to the default `~/.tmux.conf.local` file to know more about variables you can adjust to alter different behaviors.
+Please refer to the default `~/.tmux.conf.local` file to know more about variables you can adjust to alter different behaviours.
 Pressing `<prefix> e` will open `~/.tmux.conf.local` with the editor defined by the `$EDITOR` environment variable (defaults to `vim` when empty).